integrated-application-development/sonar-delphi/README.md

 SonarDelphi targets Java 11 and can be built with JDK 11+.

+JDK 17+ is recommended for development.
+The integration tests will fail with earlier versions, as SonarQube no longer supports Java versions below 17.

 * The plugin can be compiled to a .jar using `mvn package`.
 * Documentation can be generated to the system temp directory using `mvn site-deploy`.
 * Tests can be run using `mvn test`.